elycruz/sjljs/readme-fragments/README-fragment.md

 - [ ] - Remove use of eval option for `defineSubClass` (now `defineClass`).
 - [ ] - Create docs for `sjl.package`.
 - [ ] - Shim `sjl.forEach` and `sjl.indexOf`.
+- [ ] - Make `sjl.package` work using node (dynamically load class in for every requested namespace/class
+instead of requiring global require).

 ### MVP for 0.5.1+
 - [X] - Add changelog.md in main readme.